Elizabeth's Kitchen Diary

 Scrambled Tofu on Truffled Sourdough Bruschetta

 So I turned to V is for Vegan for some recipe inspiration.
-You would be surprised at the number of cookery books out there that don’t have an ingredients listing in the index.
+You would be surprised at the number of cookery books out there that don’t have an ingredient listing in the index.
 This is how I find new recipes to try – I start with an ingredient and find a recipe I like the sound of.
 I was pleased to see that V is for Vegan had such a comprehensive index.
 I just happened to have all the ingredients on hand for scrambled tofu on truffled sourdough bruschetta which Kerstin describes as one of her favourite dishes in the book – absolutely delicious.
 This seemed as good a place to start as any!

 Scrambled Tofu on Truffled Sourdough Bruschetta